scummvm/director-tests/D4-win/README.md

 INK8B-8.DIR - 8-bit, C foreground, W background
 INK8B-9.DIR - 8-bit, C foreground, C background

+INK8COL.DIR - Images for comparing the palette remapping behavior of various blend modes.

 Palette tests:
 PALSWITC.DIR - using "go to" to jump ahead and backwards needs to be aware of intermediate palettes